Scientists Think This Weed Effect Is Hyped

 In Western medicine, researchers tend to study single compounds to find the “active” ingredient in botanicals.
 That ingredient is then isolated to be formulated into a drug.
 But the entourage effect argues that keeping all ingredients together is better for holistic healing.
 Single cannabinoids might only help the one or two things they’ve been isolated for, whereas whole cannabis can address many symptoms of illness, like sleep issues, pain, anxiety, and mood.

 The entourage effect isn’t limited to cannabinoids—it also encompasses terpenes, the aromatic oils in cannabis.
 Take linalool, a terpene found in certain strains of cannabis.
-This oil appears to help modulate neurotransmitter systems, aka it may destress you, but isolating it may remove that benefit.
+While there is little science to back it, some claim it helps modulate neurotransmitter systems, aka it may destress you, but isolating it may remove that benefit.
 The entourage effect doesn’t just apply to cannabis and hemp, either.
 Know how lavender is the plant to keep you calm?
 It also has linalool.
 And in fact, many plants have terpenes.
-Keeping the plants whole may help you experience the full range of their benefits, which is why many in the cannabis industry are against isolates and concentrates.
+Keeping the plants whole, or isolating cannabinoids and putting them back together in a formula may help you experience the full range of their benefits, which is why many purists in the cannabis industry are against single isolates and concentrates.

-There’s also a dark side to isolating the active ingredients of a plant in a lab.
-K2, spice, and synthetic weed are byproducts of labs isolating THC, amping up its potency, and selling it in bodegas and convenience stores.
+There’s also a dark side to what isolated ingredients in the wrong hands can do.
+K2, spice, and synthetic weed are byproducts of underground labs isolating THC, amping up its potency, and selling it in bodegas and convenience stores.
 Remember the headlines of “zombies” in Brooklyn and Illinois?
-That was isolated THC.
+That was isolated and manipulated THC.